Rally Italia Sardegna – a proper replacement for legendary Rally Sanremo

-Rally Italia Sardegna (also known as Rally d’Italia Sardegna or Rally Italia Sardinia) is the rally event which is the fixture of the FIA World Rally Championship since 2004, making it the youngest event on the WRC calendar.
+Rally Italia Sardegna (also known as Rally d’Italia Sardegna or Rally Italia Sardinia) is the rally event which is the fixture of the FIA World Rally Championship since 2004, making it one of the youngest events on the WRC calendar.

 Previously, the Rallye Sanremo was the Italian WRC round from the inaugural season in 1973 to 2003.
 The Sardinian gravel rally became a part of the world’s premier rally competition in 2004 and stayed on the calendar since today, with only one exception in 2010 when the event was a part of the Intercontinental Rally Challenge.

-In the short history of Rally Italia Sardegna, two drivers succeeded to win more than once – Sebastien Loeb was the winner four times and Sebastien Ogier has won three times.
-The other winners were Petter Solberg, Marcus Gronholm, Juho Hanninen, Mikko Hirvonen, Thierry Neuville and Ott Tanak.
+In the short history of Rally Italia Sardegna, three drivers succeeded to win more than once – Sebastien Loeb was the winner four times, Sebastien Ogier has won three times and Thierry Neuville triumphed at Sardinia two times.
+The other winners were Petter Solberg, Marcus Gronholm, Juho Hanninen, Mikko Hirvonen and Ott Tanak.

 The 1st Rally Sardegna was the autumn event

 After Sanremo was hosting Italian WRC round for decades, the championship visited Sardinia (Sardegna) for the first time in 2004.

 The 1st Supermag Rally Italia Sardinia was the gravel rally and it took place in early October, same as the Rallye Sanremo in previous years.
 The rally base was in Olbia at the northeastern part of the island and the itinerary featured more than 380 kilometers of special stages.